roiskid/top-songs/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Plugin to show top songs - admin can set it to widget area, set its title and number of songs and some special display options.
+Plugin - widget that will show top songs every day - set this to your sidebar and you will have amazing content.
+Use special options to customize the widget.

 == Description ==